-For the best guacamole, you will need ripe avocados.
+For the best guacamole, use ripe avocados.
 You’ll know when an avocado is ripe when it gives just slightly when squeezed.
 Keep unripe avocados at room temperature until they are ready.
 For more about how to buy, cut and store avocados see our tutorial.
-Try not to over mash or puree avocados when making guacamole.
-You want a chunky avocado dip, not smooth.

 1/4 cup finely minced onion